PovertyAction/guides/CleaningGuide/03 Dataset, Value, and Variable Documentation/05 Value Labels.md

 		   then the bounds of the value label that are defined above are saved in two local marcos.

 		   Next, the variable is encoded.
-If a value that you don't expect exists it will be added to the value label without informing you.
+If a value that you don't expect to exist exists, it will be added to the value label without informing you.
 Therefore, the code checks that all of the values are in the range of the values that are defined above.
 		*/
 		di "Encoding `var'"
-		qui lab list `var'_label // Store the range of values in return codes from the label defined above loc vlab_max `r(max)'
+		qui lab list `var'_label // Store the range of values in return codes loc vlab_max `r(max)'
 		loc vlab_min `r(min)'